alphastigma101/Interpreter/README.md

 * Tatical nuke is custom language I developed myself.
 It uses c++ syntax.
 It will be a lighter version of c++, and should be used to build `operating systems`
 * ***Pros***:
     * Tatical Nuke is a language that I implemented myself.
 It is inspired by low level languages and has a mixture of keywords from modern languages.
-    * It has a keyword called `radiation` that is connected to a database.
-The database I will be choosing `ODB` for the flexibility
+    * It uses JavaScript's callback syntax and also has inheritance.
     * It is less strict than c++ but should offer the same performance.
     * To create classes you type `containment`, and `MUSHROOMCLOUD` to include other code files that end with `.nuke`.
     * Basic Keywords it suports `int`, `void`, `double`, `string`, `char`, references `&`, and raw pointers `*`. **Note** that references and pointers will not be supported when interpreting tatical nuke.
-It will be avialable when compiling it
+It will be avialable when compiling it.
+The compiler will be on a different repo.
 * ***Cons***:
-* It will spam out random ASCI characters, and display TATICAL NUKE and delete itself, if the programmer messes up the syntax.
+* It will either display a mini nuke or a big nuke and drop on a family of stick figures, if and only if the programmer itself messes up on the syntax.
-* Can also display a 2D nuke droping down on a bunch of people and displays `TATICAL NUKE` upon impact.

 ### Project Motivation and Potential Applications